yholkamp/ovh-docker-volume-plugin/README.md

 * Generate a new token [using this link](https://api.ovh.com/createToken/?GET=/cloud/project/*/volume*&POST=/cloud/project/*/volume*&GET=/cloud/project/*/instance&DELETE=/cloud/project/*/volume/*), this will:
     * grant GET & POST access to the volume APIs, allowing us to create volumes & attach them to servers,
-    * grant DELETE access to the volume API, allowing us to delete volumes,
-    * grant GET access to the instances in your project, allowing the plugin to determine the id of the server.
+    * Optional: grant GET access to the instances in your project, allowing the plugin to determine the id of the server.
+    * Optional: grant DELETE access to the volume API, allowing us to delete volumes,
+    * Note that when your token expires, you will have to update your configuration file, so pick a suitable expiration period.
 * Create your own `ovh-docker-config.json` file using `config.example.json` as template.

 ## Pre-built installation